Elango-Sagravia/business-history/outstatic/content/policies/privacy-policy.md

 We may also collect non-personal information about you automatically when you access or use the Website.
 This information may include:

-Browser type
+- Browser type

-Operating system
+- Operating system

-IP address
+- IP address

-Pages viewed
+- Pages viewed

-Time and date of visits
+- Time and date of visits

+- Location data

+- Web or mobile access details

+- Browser and device type

-Other anonymous statistical data involving your use of the Website
+- Other anonymous statistical data involving your use of the Website

 **2. How We Use Your Information**

 We use the information we collect to:

-Provide and manage our newsletter services.
+- Provide and manage our newsletter services.

-Personalize your experience on our Website.
+- Personalize your experience on our Website and newsletters.

-Improve our Website and newsletter content.
+- Improve our Website, newsletter content, and overall user experience.

-Communicate with you about updates, offers, and other information related to our newsletters.
+- Communicate with you about updates, offers, promotions, or other information related to our newsletters and services.

-Monitor and analyze usage and trends to improve our Website and services.
+- Monitor and analyze usage, behavior, and trends to improve our Website, newsletter offerings, and services.

+- Detect, prevent, and address technical issues, fraud, or illegal activities.

+- Comply with legal obligations and enforce our policies where necessary.

+- Conduct research and analysis to understand user preferences better and optimize our content.

 **3. Sharing Your Information**